ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

     labeling where possible or should integrate the legend into the graph title/subtitle.

-  - **ORDERING** - The default ordering for graphs often is alpabetical, which should be avoided.
+  - **ORDERING** - The default ordering for graphs often is alphabetical, which should be avoided.
 Graphs should be ordered strategically.
 For instance you may want to order on a particular category or value.
 This effort helps convey a focus and underlying purpose of the graph.

-  - **3D** - Visual graphs should be kep to 2D.
+  - **3D** - Visual graphs should be kept to 2D.
 There is nothing added with the extra dimension and should be completely avoided.
 They fall into squarely into the chart junk category.

   - **DUAL AXIS** - Dual axis charts should be avoided since they are both difficult to read and interpret for a reader.
-A major issue with these charts is that the intersection points of the two graphs (eg where dots exceed bar height) can be conflated as meanful.
+A major issue with these charts is that the intersection points of the two graphs (eg where dots exceed bar height) can be conflated as meaningful.
     These graphs can also be difficult to read when poorly labeled (eg its not clear which axis applies to which chart element).
-An improvement to this layout is instead to graph the data on seperate plots and align them next to one another.
+An improvement to this layout is instead to graph the data on separate plots and align them next to one another.

   - **LABELING** - Labeling is an important element to highlight importance and should be used sparingly.
 There are different types